s-code-dev/Authentication-Laravel-8/README.md

-### Пример собcтвенной регистрации и авторизации на Laravel 8
+### Example of self-registration and authorization on Laravel 8 >
 ____

-* Скачайте проект с github
+* Download the project from github
-* Выполните команду: Composer install
+* Run the command: Composer install
-* Подключите msql БД
+* Connect msql DB
-* Выполните команду php artisan migrate
+* Run the php artisan migrate command

 ____

-> Автор кода: -s |
+> Code Author: -s |
-> Почта: j.wind@list.ru
+> > Mail: j.wind@list.ru